Embedding Dimension Phenomena in Intersection Complete Codes: Introduction

 \begin{theorem} Let $\Delta\subseteq 2^{[n]}$ be a simplicial complex with $m\ge 2$ facets.
 Then $\S_\Delta$ is an intersection complete code with $m+1$ maximal codewords, and $\odim(\S_\Delta) = m$. \end{theorem}

-A key tool in proving Theorem \ref{thm:SDelta} is an application of a ``Sunflower Theorem" that we proved in \cite{sunflowers}.
+A key tool in proving Theorem \ref{thm:SDelta} is an application of a ``sunflower theorem" that we proved in \cite{sunflowers}.
 In this paper, we will generalize this theorem to ``$k$-flexible" sunflowers of convex open sets, defined formally below.
-These are collections of convex open sets which have a common intersection, but which do not overlap with degree more than $k$ outside of this common intersection.
+These are collections of convex open sets which have a common intersection, but {no more than $k$ of which} overlap outside of this common intersection.

 \begin{definition} Let $\U = \{U_1,\ldots, U_n\}$ be a collection of convex sets in $\R^d$ and let $\C = \code(\U)$.
 The collection $\U$ is called a \emph{$k$-flexible sunflower} if $[n]\in\C$, and all other codewords have weight at most $k$.
 The $U_i$ are called \emph{petals} and $U_{[n]}$ is called the \emph{center} of $\U$. \end{definition}